Spooky21Squid/ReptileWiki/README.md

 # ReptileWiki
-This outlines a potential idea for my 3rd year project.
+This outlines a potential idea for my 3rd year project, and functions as the 'Description' section of the Project Form.